Save Money and Time by Avoiding These Rigging Mistakes

-Rigging and lifting heavy loads has always been a necessary part of construction.
+Rigging and lifting heavy loads is a necessary part of construction.
 As such, rigging is commonplace across multiple industries.
-However, while experienced riggers make lifting operations look easy, the reality is far from it.
+Experienced riggers make lifting operations look easy, but the reality is far from it.
+Common rigging mistakes can be lethal, but are also avoidable.

 You may be surprised to learn that ‘struck-by-an-object’ accidents are one of the four leading causes of construction fatalities (OSHA).
 Sadly, the majority of these types of accidents are caused by preventable human error.